aiogram/aiogram/docs/dispatcher/filters/text.rst

 Text
 ====

-.. autoclass:: aiogram.dispatcher.filters.text.Text
+.. autoclass:: aiogram.filters.text.Text
     :members:
     :member-order: bysource
     :undoc-members: False

 Can be imported:

-- :code:`from aiogram.dispatcher.filters.text import Text`
-- :code:`from aiogram.dispatcher.filters import Text`
+- :code:`from aiogram.filters.text import Text`
 - :code:`from aiogram.filters import Text`
+- :code:`from.filters import Text`

 Or used from filters factory by passing corresponding arguments to handler registration line